Fidget-Spinner/cpython_optimization_notes/3.11/faster_cpython/lazy_frame.md

 The name "lazy" means that the full pre-3.11 `PyFrameObject` is only created when the user tries to directly access it via something like `sys._getframe()`.
 This maintains compatibility with older code.
-Luckily, most normal user code doesn't touch the frame object directly so most code is sped up by using cheaper frames.
+Luckily, most normal user code doesn't touch the frame object directly and benefit by using cheaper frames.
 Read more [here](https://github.com/python/cpython/pull/27077#issuecomment-878221201).

 Altogether, this sped up pyperformance by